gBloxy/Asteroid-Sprint/README.md

 ## Play the game

-To launch the game, just execute the asteroid_sprint.py file inside the game folder.
+To launch the game, unzip the game folder, then execute the `asteroid_sprint.py` file.

 ## Requirements